 - Mama Bear: It is eventually revealed that Lilith murdered her violent husband in order to protect Clay.

 - Manipulative Bastard: Sam.

 - Meaningful Name: One member of Clayton's surgical team is a young British woman named Penny Carver.

-- The Mole Larry, who pretends to be an annoying, incompetent, drunk of a surgeon, but is really an undercover cop.
+- The Mole Larry Lupin, who pretends to be an annoying, incompetent, drunk of a surgeon, but is really an undercover cop.
 Jack Harper suspects him and wants to end the plot, but Sam talks him into going through with it.

 - My Beloved Smother: Clayton's mother Lilith's over-protective nature is the main reason that he is afraid of telling her about his engagement, as he knows she would never accept Sam.
 She also tries to get him to drop Jack, his best friend, as his heart surgeon in favor of an acquaintance of hers who is at the top of the field.
 As it turns out, she was right on both counts.

-- Oh Crap: Although there's no facial expression to show it due to being paralysed, Clay's tone of voice says it all when he realises he's still conscious.
+- Oh, Crap!: Although there's no facial expression to show it due to being paralysed, Clay's tone of voice says it all when he realizes he's still conscious.
 He reacts similarly when he finds out about the murder plot.

 - Psychological Thriller: Overlapping with Psychological Horror.